 - For groups under 20 people, tickets are $13 per person.

 - Reduced price tickets available with certain qualifications and with School Subscriptions.
 Please inquire.

 Shows are at 10 AM with 12 Noon performances on selected afternoons.
 If you wish to book the entire house (230 seat minimum), with enough advanced notice, alternate show times can be considered.

-Shows are performed at our Columbia location at 5900 Symphony Woods Road Columbia, MD 21044, located immediately off Route 29 (provides easy access for all schools in the Baltimore-Washington Corridor).
+Shows are performed at Toby’s Dinner Theatre at 5900 Symphony Woods Road Columbia, MD 21044, located immediately off Route 29 (provides easy access for all schools in the Baltimore-Washington Corridor).

 POLICIES AND PROCEDURES